SvarDOS/edrdos/README.md

 ### Building single-file kernel
-You may build the single-file version of the kernel and the command interpreter by calling the OpenWatcom wmake utility via `wmake SINGLEFILE=1` from the project root directory.
+You may build the single-file version of the kernel and the command interpreter by calling the OpenWatcom wmake utility via `wmake` from the project root directory.
 The kernel file is named _KERNEL.SYS_, and the command interpreter is named _COMMAND.COM_.
 Both files are placed under the _bin_ directory.

 ### Building dual-file kernel
-You may build the historic dual-file version of the kernel consisting of DRBIO.SYS and DRDOS.SYS by invoking `wmake` from the project root directory.
+You may build the historic dual-file version of the kernel consisting of DRBIO.SYS and DRDOS.SYS by invoking `wmake SINGLEFILE=0` from the project root directory.
 The generated kernel binaries and COMMAND.COM will be placed under the _bin_ directory.